 Sec.
-16. Incentives. - WTE facilities, depending on their output, shall be entitled to avail of the incentives under Republic Act No. 9367 otherwise known as the Biofuels Act of 2006 and Republic Act No. 9513 otherwise known as the Renewable Energy Act of 2008.
+17. Incentives. - WTE facilities, depending on their output, shall be entitled to avail of the incentives under Republic Act No. 9367 otherwise known as the Biofuels

+Act of 2006 and Republic Act No. 9513 otherwise known as the Renewable Energy Act of 2008

 Sec.
-17. Establishment of Dedicated Offices. - The DOE, DENR, DOH and NSWMC shall establish dedicated offices for the effective implementation of this Act.
+18. Establishment of Dedicated Offices. - The DOE, DENR, DOH and NSWMC shall establish dedicated offices for the effective implementation of this Act.
 The organizational structure and staffing complement shall be determined by the Secretaries of DENR, DOE, and DOH, in consultation with the Department of Budget and Management, and in accordance with existing civil service rules and regulations.
 The budgetary requirements necessary for the establishment of the dedicated offices shall be taken from the current appropriations of DOE, DENR, DOH and NSWMC.
 Thereafter, the funding for the dedicated offices shall be included in the annual General Appropriations Act.

 Sec.
-18. Appropriations. - The amount of Fifteen million pesos (P15,000,000.00) for DOE, Three hundred million pesos (P300,000,000.00) for DENR, Forty five million pesos (P45,000,000.00) for DOH, and Twenty seven million (P27,000,000.00) for NSWMC for the initial implementation of this Act shall be charged against the current year's appropriations of the DOE, DENR, DOH, and NSWMC respectively.
+19. Appropriations. - The amount of Fifteen million pesos (P15,000,000.00) for DOE, Three hundred million pesos (P300,000,000.00) for DENR, Forty five million pesos (P45,000,000.00) for DOH, and Twenty seven million (P27,000,000.00) for NSWMC for the initial implementation of this Act shall be charged against the current year's appropriations of the DOE, DENR, DOH, and NSWMC respectively.
 Thereafter, such amounts necessary for the sustainable implementation of this Act shall be included in the Annual General Appropriations Act.

 Sec.
-19. Congressional Oversight. - The Joint Congressional Energy Commission (JCEC), created under Republic Act No. 9136 and renamed under Republic Act No. 11285, shall exercise oversight powers over the implementation of this Act.
+20. Congressional Oversight - The Joint Congressional Energy Commission (JCEC), created under Republic Act No. 9136 and renamed under Republic Act No. 11285, shall exercise oversight powers over the implementation of this Act.
 The Chairpersons of the Committee on Environment and Natural Resources of the Senate and the House of Representatives shall be automatic members of the JCEC.

 Sec.
-20. Implementing Rules and Regulations. - The DOE together with the DENR, in consultation with DOH, NSWMC, Department of Interior and Local Government, and public and private stakeholders, shall issue the implementing rules and regulations of this Act within ninety (90) calendar days upon its effectivity.
+21. Implementing Rules and Regulations. - The DOE together with the DENR in consultation with DOH, NSWMC, Department of Interior and Local Government, LGUs, and public and private stakeholders, shall issue the implementing rules and regulations of this Act within ninety (90) calendar days upon its effectivity.

-Sec.
-21. Amendatory Clause. - All laws, decrees, orders, rules, regulations, and other issuances inconsistent with the provisions of this Act are hereby deemed amended and modified accordingly.

-Sec.
-22. Separability Clause. - If any portion or provision of this Act is declared unconstitutional, the remainder of this Act or any provisions not affected thereby shall remain in force and effect.

-Sec.
-23. Repealing Clause. - Any law, presidential decree or issuance, executive order, letter of instruction, rule or regulation inconsistent with the provisions of this Act is hereby repealed or modified accordingly.

-Sec.
-24. Effectivity Clause. - This Act shall take effect fifteen (15) days following its complete publication in the Official Gazette or a newspaper of general circulation.
+1 Sec.
+22. Separability ClauseIf any portion or provision of this Act is declared 2 unconstitutional, the remainder of this Act or any provisions not affected thereby shall , 3 remain in force and effect.
+4 5 Sec.
+23. Repealing Clause Any law, presidential decree or issuance, executive 6 order, letter of instruction, rule or regulation inconsistent with the provisions of this 7 Act is hereby repealed or amended accordingly.
+8 9 Sec.
+24. Effectivity Clause This Act shall take effect fifteen (15) days following 10 its complete publication in the Official Gazette or a newspaper of general circulation.
+11 Approved,

-Approved,